wifisensing/PicoScenes-Manual/source/index.rst

 PicoScenes: CSI-based Wi-Fi Sensing Research, Supercharged!
 =============================================================

 PicoScenes is a versatile and powerful middleware for CSI-based Wi-Fi sensing research.
-It helps researchers **overcome two key barriers of modern Wi-Fi sensing research: inadequate sensing hardware and measurement software**.
+It helps researchers **overcome two key barriers of modern Wi-Fi sensing research: inadequate sensing hardware and incapable measurement software**.

 **Hardware aspect**:

-PicoScenes supports **multi-NIC concurrent operation** (including the CSI measurement, packet injection, parameter tunning, *etc*.) of the Intel Wireless-AC9260/AX200 (AC9260/AX200), Qualcomm Atheros AR9300 (QCA9300), Intel Wireless Link 5300 (IWL5300), USRP-based software-defined radio (SDR) devices and even the virtual SDR devices.
+PicoScenes **supports the most number of CSI-extractable frontend hardware**, including 4 commercial Wi-Fi NIC models and all models of USRP-based software-defined radio (SDR).
+Specifically, PicoScenes supports the Intel Wireless-AC9260/AX200 (AC9260/AX200), Qualcomm Atheros AR9300 (QCA9300), Intel Wireless Link 5300 (IWL5300), USRP-based software-defined radio (SDR) devices and even the virtual SDR devices.

 Based on the AX200 NIC, PicoScenes is the first, and currently the only, public-available platform that enables **CSI extraction for the 802.11ax-format frames using the commodity Wi-Fi hardware**.
 More specifically, the platform supports **CSI extraction for all formats (802.11/a/g/n/ac/ax) and all bandwidths (20/40/80/160 MHz)**.
 Besides that, PicoScenes also enables the **CSI measurement for all overheard frames** in monitor mode, which *unprecedentedly transforms all the surrounding Wi-Fi devices into the signal sources of your sensing application*.

 For the QCA9300 NIC, PicoScenes enables the **monitor mode-injection style CSI measurement** and unlocks the **arbitrary tuning for both the carrier frequency and baseband sampling rate** (a total of 2.4 GHz spectrum available and 2.5 to 80 MHz bandwidth), enables the **manual Rx gain control** (0 to 66 dB), QCA9300->IWL5300 CSI measurement, the Tx/Rx radio-chain specification and transmission of the extra spatial sounding LTFs (HT-ELTFs).

 For SDR, PicoScenes integrates a high-performance software baseband implementation for 802.11a/g/n/ac/ax protocols.
 It has four major highlights, feature support, PHY-layer control, performance and virtual SDR.
 First, it **covers almost all the advanced technical features**, including the LDPC and BCC codecs, MCS 0~11 modulation, 20 to 160 MHz channel bandwidth (CBW) formats, up to 4x4 MIMO and even the 802.11ac/ax multi-user (MU) mode.
 Second, PicoScenes **grants users the full control over the PHY-layer parameters**, such as the manual specification for the carrier frequency offset (CFO), sampling frequency offset (SFO), symbol timing offset (STO), I/Q mismatching and many OFDM encoding/decoding settings.
 Third, PicoScenes sets **a series of performance records for SDR**, such as up to 1 kHz CSI measurement at a 20 MHz bandwidth, a up to 4 kHz and up to 40 kHz insanely fast packet injection rates in real-time and signal-replay modes, respectively.
 Last, PicoScenes features a handy *Virtual SDR* mode, which provides users a convenient way to generate, manipulate and test decoding the Wi-Fi baseband signals **without connecting to a real SDR device**.

 **Software aspect**:

+PicoScenes is far beyond a simple CSI data logger, but a versatile Wi-Fi sensing platform.
+As far as we know, It is the first and currently the only platform that supports **multi-NIC concurrent CSI measurement**, which significantly simplifies the array-based CSI measurement.
+Besides that, it also features the **all-format and all-bandwidth packet injection** which trigger a fixed-rate CSI measurement, live CSI plot and various low-level controls.

-PicoScenes is far beyond a simple CSI data logger.
-It is essentially a Wi-Fi sensing middleware, encapsulating all the low-level hardware controls into a set of unified APIs and exposing them to the upper-level plugin layer.
-PicoScenes plugins realize various measurement-specific missions, and users can **quickly prototype their own measurement plugins**.
-We demonstrate the platform flexibility through EchoProbe, a PicoScenes plugin, which features *ms*-grade round-trip CSI measurement, spectrum scanning CSI measurement and the basic CSI data logging capabilities.
+As a Wi-Fi sensing middleware, it encapsulates the per-NIC low-level hardware controls into a set of unified APIs and exposing them to the upper-level plugin layer.
+Through PicoScenes plugin mechanism, **complex and interactive CSI measurement tasks can be quickly prototyped in a mission-focus manner**.
+We demonstrate this advantage by EchoProbe, a PicoScenes plugin, which features *ms*-grade round-trip CSI measurement, large spectrum scanning and the most basic CSI data logging capabilities.

+PicoScenes MATLAB Toolbox (PMT), the MATLAB parsing routine for the `.csi` file generated by the PicoScenes.
+The parsing can be as easy as just **dragging the `.csi` files into MATLAB**.
+The fundamental data structure is in versioned-segment format, which guarantees the forward compatibility across the future upgrade.

+The PicoScenes software ecosystem (customized driver, platform, and plugins) are built against the latest kernel, packaged in the debian `.deb` format, and auto-updated via the easy *apt upgrade* command.
+A fresh-new installation can be as short as 5 minutes.
+Setting up a CSI-measurement environment never can be such easy!

 You may refer to :doc:`why` to learn more about PicoScenes.
 We hope you enjoy the next ride of Wi-Fi sensing research, supercharged by PicoScenes!